(c) 1992 by Jim Henry III

 One of the main shelving classifications used by libraries is "Literature."
 It is supposed to include books of essays (but not if the essays are all on the same subject), letters and diaries, poetry, satire, drama, novels, short stories, and jokes.

 I have tried to figure out what essays have in common with fiction, what letters and diaries have in common with fiction, and why nonfiction written in verse should be placed with fiction written in verse.
-My brother suggested it might be that essays are subjective, so they should go with fiction.
+My sister suggested it might be that essays are subjective, so they should go with fiction.
 But all books are subjective to some degree.
 Man can't write something completely objective no matter how hard he tries.
 I have seen some relatively objective essays placed with Literature while some very subjective essays, which were all on the same subject, were shelved with that subject.
 Perhaps the generalities would be a better place for miscellaneous essays, rather than "Literature."

 Diaries and letters are more like autobiography than fiction.
 So whether they should be placed with fiction depends on how the library shelves biography.
 See the section on Biography under Nonfiction, below.